Pd-Troia/Pd-Troia/README.md

 - 👋 Hi, I’m @Pd-Troia
-- 👀 I’m interested in MVC
+- 👀 I’m interested in Unity
-- 🌱 I’m currently learning Lua
+- 🌱 I’m currently learning C#
 - 📫 How to reach me Discord: Pd#4516
 - 😉 If you need a collaborator for an web project, i'm interresed